Anthony Holden

-Anthony Holden (born 22 May 1947) is an English writer, broadcaster and critic, particularly known as a biographer of artists including Shakespeare, Tchaikovsky, the essayist Leigh Hunt, the opera librettist Lorenzo Da Ponte and the actor Laurence Olivier, and of members of the British royal family, notably Charles, Prince of Wales.
-He has also published translations of opera and Ancient Greek poetry, as well as several autobiographical books about poker.
-In 2009, he was elected the first President of the International Federation of Poker (IFP).
+Anthony Ivan Holden (22 May 1947 – 7 October 2023) was an English writer, broadcaster and literary critic, particularly known as a biographer of artists including Shakespeare, Tchaikovsky, the essayist Leigh Hunt, the opera librettist Lorenzo Da Ponte and the actor Laurence Olivier, and of members of the British royal family, notably Charles, Prince of Wales.
+Holden also published translations of opera and Ancient Greek poetry, as well as several autobiographical books about poker.
+In 2009, he was elected the first President of the International Federation of Match Poker (IFMP).

-Life
+Early life and education

-Anthony Ivan Holden was born in Southport, Lancashire, and educated at Oundle School and Merton College, Oxford, where he read English language and literature, edited the student magazine Isis and appeared on University Challenge.
+Holden was born in Southport, Lancashire, on 22 May 1947 to John Holden (1918–1985), an officer in the Manchester Regiment, and Margaret Lois (1918–1985), daughter of Ivan Sharpe, the England international footballer and Olympic gold medallist who later became a celebrated sports writer.
+John Holden was second son of Sir George Holden, 2nd Baronet, of The Firs, Lancashire.
+He was educated at Trearddur House School, Anglesey, at Oundle School and at Merton College, Oxford, where he read English language and literature, edited the student magazine Isis and appeared on University Challenge.